HPG Interfaces

 Back to Getting Started

 You use Interfaces to interact with the system, manage data, initialize computation, and view the results.
 The main categories of interfaces 'Command-Line' also known as Terminal, Graphical User Interfaces, and Web Interfaces or applications for more specialized use.
-Some distinctions here are blurred because, for example, you can open a Terminal while using a Web Interface like JupyterHub or Open OnDemand, but mostly you use a command-line Terminal interface through SSH connections.

-Connecting to a HiPerGator Terminal via SSH
+Connecting to HiPerGator

 The default port 22 will require password authentication whereas port 2222 can be used for ssh key authentication.